PicklerPaste/card_presentation/README.md

 ## Detalhes do projeto

-Front-End para apresentação do profissional ;x
+Front-End para apresentação do profissional